A Spatiotemporal, Quasi-experimental Causal Inference Approach to Characterize the Effects of Global Plastic Waste Export and Burning on Air Quality Using Remotely Sensed Data: Methods

 Our aim is to estimate a causal exposure-response curve quantifying the causal effect on Indonesian air quality of China's 2018 plastic waste import ban at different levels of port proximity, $\delta$.
 In the DiD setting, \citet{hettinger_MR} terms this the ``Average Dose Effect on the Treated", or ADT.
 While noting again that our formulation is different, we still see fit to call our effect of interest the ADT:

 In our case study, this estimand describes the average difference in air quality post-China ban at open dump sites in Indonesia, if all dump sites were exposed to port proximity dose $\delta$.

 An important note about the ADT is how it differs from a more commonly-used Conditional Average Treatment Effect, $CATE(\delta) := E[Y_{it}(B=1) - Y_{it}(B=0)|D_{it}=\delta]$.
 First, recall that $D$ is undefined when $B=0$, not yet having been ‘activated’.
 Second, foreshadowing the following sections, the ADT approach enables interpreting the final effect curve \textit{in terms of port proximity} versus in terms of port proximity-possibly-confounded-by-other-factors.
-It does so by estimating a generalized propensity score for $D$ \textit{and} a binary propensity score for $B$, whereas a traditional doubly-robust estimator for the CATE would only use the latter.
+It does so by targeting confounding with respect to both $D$ and $B$, estimating a generalized propensity score for the former and a binary propensity score for the latter, in addition to modeling the outcome.
+A traditional doubly-robust estimator for the CATE would only use the binary propensity score.

 In addition to A1 (arrow of time) and A2 (SUTVA), we assume